 A student who wishes to withdraw from a course must obtain the proper form from his/her advisor, have it signed by the instructor, and submit it to the Registrar's Office.
 If the withdrawal is approved, the student will receive a grade of 'W' which is not computed in the GPA.
-Withdrawals will not be approved during the last six weeks of a semester.
+Withdrawals will not be approved during the last 25% of a course or of the full semester.
 Exceptions in cases of serious illness or other causes beyond the student's control need to be appealed to the Academic Affairs Committee.
 Withdrawals completed prior to the last day to enroll will not be recorded on the student's transcript.
 A student who ceases to attend class without officially withdrawing will receive an 'F' (see Academic Calendar, "Last Day to Withdraw from Classes").
 Students who pre-enroll but fail to attend or fulfill their financial obligations may be administratively withdrawn and receive the grade of 'W.'